blackducksoftware/method-use-analyzer/docs/CONTRIBUTING.md

 ### Custom Setup

-To run tests, the property `com.blackduck.method.analyzer.test.project.dir` must be set to the file path of the `method-analyzer-test-project` directory in the run/debug settings of TestNG.
+To run tests, the property `com.blackducksoftware.method.analyzer.test.project.dir` must be set to the file path of the `method-analyzer-test-project` directory in the run/debug settings of TestNG.
 Executions of the tests from the command line via Gradle are configured with this value automatically.

 ## General Standards